seanhogge/active_translation/README.md

 - the `title` column has been fully translated but the `name` column has not been (manual attributes are ignored)
 - the `title` column has been fully translated, but the `title` column has changed since the translation in a way that doesn't trigger callbacks

-This has limited value, but is exposed in case you need to handle situations in which models change without triggering callbacks.
+This has limited value, but is provided in case you need to handle situations in which models change without triggering callbacks.

 > NOTE: `translations_missing?` will _always_ return `false` if the conditions you passed (`if` & `unless`) are not met